ai-misinformation-hackathon-2023/main/README.md

 In our testings, the bot is effective in combating common forms of misinformation rampant on the internet, such as political slander, conspiracy theories, or misunderstanding of simple, popular scientific facts.

 However, it should be noted that the bot may not perform correctly when it comes to mathematical calculations, strictly logical deduction/induction, or scientific knowledge not usually present in popular media (a weakness of all GPT services since no actual "calculations" are performed).
 For example, it may respond incorrectly to "1 + 1 = 3".
+It also has very limited knowledge of events that happened after 2021.

 ## License